sunset1995/CVFX-HW5/README.md

 |  BG mask | | | |  ![](imgs/live_photo/stand/out_rgb.png) | ![](imgs/live_photo/stand/out_saliency.png) |

 #### Failure Example: tissue
-- In this example, objects on different planes of different depths are predicted as saliency, so the alignment is a little bit worse than the previous example.
+- In this example, many objects on different planes of different depths are predicted as saliency, so the alignment is a little bit worse than the previous example.
 - The ```fix BG w/ union of saliency``` fails as the saliency model only recognize part of tissue.
 - In summary, saliency model is useful for filtering features used to align frames when only one salient object exists.
-But saliency model are prone to fail when there are multiple objects.
+But saliency model are prone to failure when there are multiple objects, and thus SIFT features of various depths would be kept for estimating the homography (as shown in the ```Motion Parallax``` section).
 In this case, robust estimation algorithms (e.g. RANSAC) is important for fixing the problem.

 |          | saliency |    raw         |   only align   |  fix BG w/ RGB variance | fix BG w/ union of saliency |
 | :------: | :------: | :------------: | :--------------: | :------------------: | :------: |